 Eventual adjustments of this dosage should be made on the basis of clinical efficacy, blood levels and the occurrence of undesirable side effects.
+The required dosage will differ to some extent between individuals and with the nature and severity of the disorder.
 Also see the "Special precautions for safe use in the target species" section.

 The serum phenobarbital concentrations should be measured after steady state has been achieved.
 Blood samples could be taken at the same time to allow plasma phenobarbital concentration to be determined preferably during trough levels, shortly before the next dose of phenobarbital is due.
-The ideal therapeutic range for serum phenobarbital concentration is between 15 and 40 μ g/ml.
-If serum phenobarbital concentration is less than 15 μ g/ml or the seizures are not controlled the dose may be increased by 20% at a time, with associated monitoring of serum phenobarbital levels up to a maximum serum concentration 45 μ g/ml.
+The ideal therapeutic range for serum phenobarbital concentration is between 15 and 40 μg/ml.
+If serum phenobarbital concentration is less than 15 μg/ml or the seizures are not controlled the dose may be increased by 20% at a time, with associated monitoring of serum phenobarbital levels up to a maximum serum concentration 45 μg/ml.
 The ultimate doses may vary considerably (ranging from 1 mg to 15 mg per kg body weight twice daily) because of the differences in phenobarbital excretion and differences in sensitivity among patients.

-If the seizures are not being satisfactorily controlled and if the maximum level concentration is about $40 \,\mu g/ml$, then the diagnosis should be reconsidered and/or a second antiepileptic veterinary medicinal product (such as bromides) should be added to the treatment protocol.
+If the seizures are not being satisfactorily controlled and if the maximum level concentration is about $40 \mu g/ml$ , then the diagnosis should be reconsidered and/or a second antiepileptic veterinary medicinal product (such as bromides) should be added to the treatment protocol.